-In the first instance a referral should be made by telephone 01793 464646.
-It is useful to have any safeguarding / child protection records to hand.
+In the first instance a referral should be made by telephone (children's 0300 4560108/ adult's 0300 4560111) It is useful to have any safeguarding / child protection records to hand.
 Following a telephone referral, you will be required to submit a written referral within 24 hours.

 Points to consider when completing a referral:-